Information technology tools and resources at the UW

 HIPAA and UW Medicine Users: UW Medicine workforce members and students have additional requirements for email and cloud computing usage.
 See Being Secure in the Cloud for specifics.
 If you are unsure about the policies in your area, please check with your department or organizational unit.

 Export-controlled and Classified Data: If you handle export-controlled or classified data, you are prohibited from forwarding this data, unless from a sanctioned email system to a known end-user with a secure system.
 Export-controlled data and classified data may not be placed on an external commercial server, such as with “cloud service” providers.
-Contact the Office of Sponsored Projects with any questions.
+Contact the Office of Sponsored Programs with any questions.

 - Copyright laws apply to you